The Making of an African Working Class

 '[A] masterful ethnography ...
 Werbner has produced a theoretically sophisticated and thoroughly researched account of the uneven rise of<br>working-class consciousness and activism in Botswana' - American Ethnologist

-4. The Kgotla ya Babereki (‘Court’ of the Workers): The Union as Public Forum
+4. Lekgotla la Babereki, the Court of the Workers: The Trade Union as Public Forum

-8. Solidarity Forever: Mobilising the Botswana Trade Union Movement in Prayer and Protest
+8. Solidarity Forever: Mobilising the Trade Union Movement in Prayer and Protest

-11. The Political and Moral Economy of the Strike
+11. The Political and Moral Economy of the 2011 Strike: Public Rhetoric, Conflict and Policy

 Hardcover ISBN: 9780745334967